Skip to content

 int x = 10;

-References have a few important properties that you need to get right from the start.
-First, a reference must be initialized at creation—you cannot declare a reference first and then make it point to a variable later. int& ref; directly fails to compile, and the compiler will tell you that the reference requires initialization.
+References have several important characteristics that must be understood from the start.
+First, a reference must be initialized when created—you cannot declare a reference first and then make it point to a variable later. int& ref; will simply not compile; the compiler will tell you the reference needs initialization.
 Second, once a reference is bound, it cannot be changed—there is no operation to "make a reference point to another variable."
-If you write ref = y;, this does not rebind ref to y; instead, it assigns the value of y to the variable that ref references.
-This behavior is completely different from a pointer, which can point to different addresses at any time.
+If you write ref = y;, you are not rebinding ref to y, you are assigning the value of y to the variable that ref refers to.
+This is completely different from a pointer's behavior; a pointer can point to different addresses at any time.

 The most common use of references is as function parameters.
-If we pass by value, the function gets a copy of the argument, and modifying the copy does not affect the original data.
-If we pass by reference, the function directly operates on the original data.
-For large objects (such as a very long string or a container with many elements), passing by value means an expensive copy operation, while passing by reference incurs no extra overhead.
+If we pass by value, the function gets a copy of the parameter, and modifying the copy does not affect the original data.
+If we pass by reference, the function operates directly on the original data.
+For large objects (like a very long string or a container with many elements), passing by value implies an expensive copy operation, while passing by reference has no extra overhead.

 cpp